frees-io/freestyle/docs/src/main/tut/docs/http/http4s.md

 libraryDependencies += "com.47deg" %% "freestyle-http-http4s" % "0.1.0"
 ```

-Note that freestyle only supports the http4s version based on Cats and FS2.
+Note that Freestyle only supports the http4s version based on Cats and FS2.

 ## Integration